Tri-Lab Collaboration

 The TREND measurements of proton-induced reactions on arsenic suffered from these depleted targetry capabilities since minimal established thin-target fabrication routes or guiding research existed to produce arsenic foils suitable for stacked-target experiments.
 Consequently, no dedicated facilities were available to provide external fabrication support.
 As a result, all arsenic target fabrication had to be performed by personnel in the TREND collaboration.

 We utilized vapor deposition, electrodepositon, scanning electron microscopy, and microanalysis to meet the thickness and uniformity requirements of high-fidelity stacked-target cross section measurement campaigns.
-Our group also partnered with the UC Davis McClellan Nuclear Research Center and introduced a new thin-target characterization methodology, developed using conventional neutron activation tools, that is reliable, convenient, and non-destructive.
+Our program also partnered with the UC Davis McClellan Nuclear Research Center and introduced a new thin-target characterization methodology, developed using conventional neutron activation tools, that is reliable, convenient, and non-destructive.

 A. S. Voyles, M. B. Fox, J. T. Morrell, M. P. Zach, E. K. Still, L. A. Bernstein, W. D. Frey, and B. J. Mehciz, “Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments,” arXiv: physics.ins-det, nucl-ex, 2021. https://arxiv.org/abs/2106.05524.